zlowram/blgo/README.md

  Examples:
   * Iterate over the posts and print the title of the post: {{range .Posts}} {{.Title}} {{end}}

+Whether you don't want to make a template, or you created one and would like to share it,  check the [official templates repository](http://github.com/zlowram/blgo-templates)!

 ### Deploying your site